boa-collaboration/boa-constrictor/README.md

 - `--precision fp32|fp16|fp8` to override compute precision (training only)
 - `--train-only`, `--compress-only`, `--decompress-only` to run specific stages
 - `--model-path /path/to/model.pt` to load a pre-trained checkpoint and skip training (also supported via `model_path` in the YAML)
 - `--verify` to verify the files after compression-decompression cycle
+- `--evaluate`, `--evaluate-only` to evaluate performance of the compression model
+- `--comparison-baseline-only` to run LZMA and ZLIB on the dataset as baselines

+> [!WARNING]
+Currently training can only be done on a CUDA-Compatible GPU!

 ## Config file structure